dylanrh2/Illumio-Assessment/README.md

 ## Overview

-This project is a Python program designed to parse flow logs and map each log entry to a tag based on a lookup table.
-The lookup table specifies the `(dstport, protocol)` combinations that determine the appropriate tag.
+This project is a Python program designed to parse a file containing flow log data and maps each row to a tag based on a lookup table.
+The lookup table is defined as a csv file, and it has 3 columns, `dstport, protocol, tag`.
+The dstport and protocol combination decide what tag can be applied.
 The program outputs a count of matches for each tag and a count of occurrences for each port/protocol combination.

 ## Features